amueller69/Law-School-Notes/Bar-Review/CrimLaw.md

 ### Intoxication

-* MPC §2.08 - Intoxication
+* MPC - Intoxication
-  * (1) except as in (4), intoxication not a defense unless it negatives an element of the offense
+  * Intoxication not a defense unless it negates element of the offense
-  * (2) when recklessness is mens rea, if intoxication causes actor to not be aware of a risk he would have been sober, intoxication not a defense
+    * When recklessness is required mental state, intoxication is not a defense if it causes actor to lack awareness of a risk he would have been aware of sober
-  * (3) intoxication not a mental disease within 4.01
+  * Intoxication is not a mental illness, for purposes of insanity
-  * (4) intoxication that is either (a) no self-induced or (b) pathological is a defense if by reason of intoxication the actor lacks substantial capacity to appreciate the wrongfulness/ criminality or to conform his conduct to the requirements of law
+  * Intoxication that is either (a) not self-induced or (b) pathological is a defense if by reason of intoxication the actor lacks substantial capacity to appreciate the wrongfulness/ criminality or to conform his conduct to the requirements of law
     * “Pathological” means intoxication much more than actor expected given the amount of the intoxicant
-  * Remarks:

 * Common Law - Voluntary Intoxication
-  * In some jurisdictions, is not recognized at all
+  * In some jurisdictions, is not recognized at all; others only allow it as defense to reduce murder charge (PA statute)
   * However, more common for intoxication to be relevant for determining a specific intent, but not a general intent
-    * Specific intent – crime includes that actor desired some additional consequence or do some further act (e.g. assault with intent to rob)
-      * You did not act with the required intent, such as, if your actions had been part of a harmless prank, then you cannot be convicted of a specific crime
     * When it does negate specific intent, you have to be more than just “disinhibited”
-    * General intent – only intent in crime is with respect to the immediate act; you only need to intend your actions, not any particular result
-      * Is not necessary for the prosecution to prove that you intend to cause a specific harm or end result.
-Must only show that intended to commit some act that the law prohibits
-  * Also jurisdictions where defense only to reduce murder charge (PA statute)

 * Common Law Involuntary Intoxication
   * D took substance (i) without knowledge of its intoxicating nature, (ii) under duress, or (iii) based on medical advice but unaware of intoxicating effect
-    * Availability of defense (split jurisdiction):
-      * (1) Treated as mental illness defense (depends on jurisdiction definition)
+    * Availability of defense varies by jurisdiction, but often treated as mental illness defense (apply insanity analysis)
-      * (2) Defense for culpability
-      * (3) No defense for culpability (*Kingston*)

 ### Self-Defense